How much does an interior designer cost? (and what it means for your home value)

 More experience and training

-Access to tools and deals
+Access to tools and exclusive designer networks

 Increased resale value